The best local moving companies in Oregon

 - State licensing: For decades movers In Pennsylvania were regulated by the Public Utility Commission (PUC).
 Each company was issued a PUC Number and was required to abide by a universal publicly published tariff that established the rates movers could charge for various services.
 Now, some sources claim that the PUC no longer regulates in-state movers, and it appears as though the PUC’s website is no longer functioning.
 So if you’re moving within Pennsylvania, you’ll want to address these issues with your moving company representative and if possible, contact the state directly.
 Verify that your moving company is properly licensed before booking their services.

-- Moving permits: You don’t need a moving permit in Pennsylvania, but it’s a good idea to look into local parking rules before your move.
+- Moving permits: You won’t need a moving permit in Pennsylvania, but it’s a good idea to review local parking rules ahead of your move.

-- Change of address: Submit your USPS change of address form at least one week before your move.
-Just set your official move date, and your mail will be forwarded to Pennsylvania right on time.
+- Change of address: Submit your USPS change of address form at least a week before your move.
+That way, once you’ve locked in your moving date, your mail will start forwarding to Pennsylvania without a hitch.
 Get started here.

-- Mover's insurance: By law, interstate moving companies are required to provide basic insurance coverage, known as "released value protection," at no extra cost.
+- Mover’s insurance: Interstate moving companies are required under federal law to provide basic insurance, also called “released value protection,” free of charge to all moving customers.
 In Pennsylvania, movers typically offer Released Value Protection at no extra cost, covering items at 60 cents per pound.
 For more comprehensive coverage, inquire about Full Value Protection with the moving company, or explore third-party insurance options for tailored plans.
 Consider coverage limits, additional costs, and reviews before making a decision.

 - Moving checklist: Nothing beats peace of mind.
 Use our moving checklist to make sure you haven’t missed a thing.